UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_22.md

 Although we have seen how chaining has advantages, it’s a coding style that is adopted by the person writing the code.

-Someone else (or more often, future you\!) must be able to understand what is being accomplished.
+Someone else (or more often, future you) must be able to understand what is being accomplished.

 This is why comments (`#`) are so important.
 If a lot is going on in your code, it’s a good habit to explain it whether it’s with chaining,